 At Everlea Yarn, I use only dyes which are proven to have colourfast properties.

-The two dye processes that I use in my practice are mordanted natural dyeing and indigo vat dyeing; two vastly different processes.
+The two dye processes that I use are vastly different from each other, 1) mordanted natural dyeing, and 2) indigo vat dyeing.
 Indigo vat dyeing is how I achieve my blues as well as some greens, purples, browns and blacks in combination with other dye matter using mordant dyeing methods.
 Mordant dyeing is how I achieve all other colours as outlined below.

 Mordants are mineral salts and metal salts which treat the fibre before (and sometimes after) the dye is introduced and are required to enable a colourfast bond between the fibre and the dye.